Alzheimer’s and Dementia Communication Techniques

-A number of specific communication techniques are effective in reducing problematic behaviors and improving day-to-day functioning of people with Alzheimer’s and other forms of dementia.
+There are a number of Alzheimer’s and Dementia Communication Techniques that are effective in reducing problematic behaviors and improving day-to-day functioning of people with Alzheimer’s and other forms of dementia.

 Interact with the person with dementia within his or her own frame of reference for the world, even if it has little to do with reality.